beast-dev/doc/tutorials/bat_rabies_discrete_diffusion/batrabies_discrete_diffusion_tutorial.md

 To analyze the results of running BEAST we are going to use the program Tracer.
 The exact instructions for running Tracer differs depending on which computer you are using.
 Double click on the Tracer icon; once running, Tracer will look similar irrespective of which computer system it is running on.

-Select the ‘‘Import Trace File...’ option from the ‘File’ menu.
-If you have it available, select the log file that you created in the previous section.
+Select the `Import Trace File...` option from the `File` menu.
+If you have it available, select the log file that you created in the previous section (batRABV.log).
+Alternative, drag and drop your lof file into the Tracer window.
 The file will load and you will be presented with a window similar to the one below.
 Remember that MCMC is a stochastic algorithm so the actual numbers will not be exactly the same.

-{% include image.html file="fig13.png" prefix="tutorials/bat_rabies_discrete_diffusion/" caption="" %}
+{% include image.html file="18_tracerShort.png" prefix="tutorials/bat_rabies_discrete_diffusion/" caption="" %}

 On the left hand side is the name of the log file loaded and the traces that it contains.
 There are traces for the posterior (this is the log of the product of the tree likelihood and the prior probabilities), and the continuous parameters.
 Selecting a trace on the left brings up analyses for this trace on the right hand side depending on tab that is selected.
-When first opened, the `posterior' trace is selected and various statistics of this trace are shown under the Estimates tab.
+When first opened, the 'posterior' trace is selected and various statistics of this trace are shown under the `Estimates` tab.

 In the top right of the window is a table of calculated statistics for the selected trace.
 The statistics and their meaning are described in the table below.